It’s a busy season. I like to slow down and worship amidst all the rushing and buying and visiting.

 We look forward to reading devotionals, worshiping, and singing praises to Jesus every morning and evening during the Advent season.

 Our family loves this simple Advent Wreath and we light it every Sunday during Advent.
+It stays on our dining table.

 Jesse Tree Devotionals: